dotnet/docs-maui/docs/android/deployment/index.md

 > - [Publish for macOS](../../mac-catalyst/deployment/index.md)
 > - [Publish for Windows](../../windows/deployment/overview.md)

-The final step in the development of a .NET MAUI app is to publish it.
+The final step in the development of a .NET Multi-platform App UI (.NET MAUI) app is to publish it.
 Publishing is the process of creating a package that contains the app and is ready for users to install on their devices.
-Packaging and deployment involve two essential tasks:
+Publishing involve two essential tasks:

 - **Preparing for deployment**.
 A release version of the app is created that can be deployed to Android devices.
 - **Distribution**.
 The release version of an app is made available through one or more of the various distribution channels.